yoelmatveyev/nutes/README.md

 # Rationale

 While the double negation and triple branching based on the signs of the operands may seem somewhat overcomplicated, this instruction exhibit an unusual symmetry, impossible in conventional instruction sets.
 Because the cells do not have absolute addresses, the machine is truly Turing-complete, assuming that the tape is infinite.
-There is no essencial bias in favor of positive and negative numbers, as well as between the right and left direction of movement on the tape, although the sign and the direction are inherently linked to each other.
+There is no essential bias in favor of positive and negative numbers, as well as between the right and left direction of movement on the tape, although the sign and the direction are inherently linked to each other.
 Any program rewritten completely in reverse with the sign of all its cells reversed as well, performs exactly the same computation (except that all results, naturally, also have their sign reversed).
 Using the same example as above negated in reverse:

 0 -18 -20 -4 3 (Head)-> -4 2 -1 -1